Sarah Geronimo: 2018–present: This 15 Me and Billboard award

-Marriage, concerts and acting comeback

-On February 14 and 15, 2020, Geronimo and Regine Velasquez co-headlined a two-date concert titled Unified.
-Reviews praised and highlighted Geronimo's vocal abilities and performances.
-For the concert, Geronimo earned a nomination for Female Concert Performer of the Year at the 2022 Star Awards for Music, and was co-awarded Best Collaboration in a Concert at the 2020 Aliw Awards.
-Five days after the concert, she married Guidicelli in a private ceremony held in Taguig.
-Following this, she took a hiatus from professional engagements, expressing her desire to create original music.
+From late 2019 to early 2020, Geronimo's song "Tala" resurged into popularity after its accompanying dance challenge set to the song became a trend on social media; this resulted in the song's music surpassing 140 million views on YouTube in June 2020.
+In February 2020, Geronimo and Regine Velasquez co-headlined a concert, titled Unified, for which she was nominated for Female Concert Performer of the Year at the 2022 Star Awards for Music.
+Following her marriage to Matteo Guidicelli, she took a hiatus from her career.
 Despite the hiatus, her livestream concert, titled Tala: The Film Concert, was broadcast in 2021 via livestream platforms; it featured rearrangements of her previously released songs and was shot at the Araneta Coliseum.
 After a four-year hiatus from releasing music material, Geronimo released her single Dati-Dati in October 2022.
 Written by Jin Chan and produced by Su Ganade and Dylan Graham, it is described as an "ear-tweaking dance [track] that is grooving", with lyrics focusing on reliving positive experiences from the past.
 Later that month, she then released the next single "Cuore", which was co-written by Thyro Alfaro, Yumi Lacsamana, and her husband Matteo Guidicelli.
 Geronimo said that she at first rejected the song because the lyrics were too reminiscent of her personal life.

 To mark her 20-year career milestone, Geronimo released her single "Habang Buhay" in March 2023.
 Two months later, also in commemoration of the milestone, Geronimo directed and headlined a concert in the Araneta Coliseum.
 During the concert, she debuted the single "My Mind" in collaboration with Billy Crawford, who served as the song's co-writer and co-producer; its accompanying music video was released the following year.
 Also at the Araneta Coliseum, Geronimo and Bamboo Mañalac co-headlined a concert that July.
 She then released two collaboration singles: "Treading Water" with Bamboo and "Alam" with John Roa of the hip-hop group Ex Battalion.
 In March 2024, Geronimo was honored with a Global Force Award at the Billboard Women in Music event at the YouTube Theater in Los Angeles, California, becoming the first Filipino to receive an award in the event show's history.
 At the Philippine edition of the event in the same month, Billboard Philippines named her as the Woman of the Year.
-On July 24, her cover of "Maybe This Time" charted on the Philippines Hot 100, marking Geronimo's debut on the chart.
-The song eventually became a viral hit on TikTok when a video of a high school senior dancing to the song's bridge was posted on the social media platform.